Vardoge/gosample/README.md

 This sample app will implement the following

-* Basic web server handling a /v1/status request
+* Basic web server handling /v1/details and /v1/status request
-* Ability to communicate with Synq API
+* This will communicate with Synq API
-* DB Connection with setup
+* DB Connection with flyway setup
 * Tests with mocking
-* Marshalling struct to DB
-* CircleCI setup
+* CircleCI setup (with coveralls setup)
 * Uses govendor to vendor/ management

 This workspace works!
 You can check out the test by running